wacncontent/CustomizeTool/output/articles/virtual-machines/create-virtual-network.md

 ##  Prerequisites

 *  A Microsoft account with at least one valid, active Azure subscription.
 If you do not already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
-If you have an MSDN Subscription, see [Windows Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](/pricing/member-offers/msdn-benefits-details/).
+If you have an MSDN Subscription, see [Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](/pricing/member-offers/msdn-benefits-details/).

 ##  Create the Virtual Network for this tutorial